eMerzh/count-my-bike/README.md

 then install python requirements :

-`pip install -r requirements.txt`
+`pip install -r backend/requirements.txt`

 then add configuration in the .env file:

-`cp env.dist .env`
+`cp backend/env.dist backend/.env`

 then a run (probably with a cron)

-`python main.py`
+`python backend/main.py`

-you can then serve the "public" folder with any web server :)

 ### Frontend